 I’d like to write today about writing.
 Not the difficulties of being a self-published author of fiction, but the nuts and bolts, the process itself.
-I don’t have much of a horn to honk.
-I’m not a best-seller, but I do continue to write – fiction and non-fiction – across several genres.
+I’m not a best-seller, but I continue to write – fiction and non-fiction – across several genres.
 I’ve written screenplays, short fiction, novels, inspirational short and long nonfiction, nature fiction […]

 Like a tiger stalking, Dania slinked through the lianas, careful to step over a death adder with his bare feet.
 His little brother was somewhere behind, stalking him in their game of soldiers.
 Dania pulled the New Guinean jungle from his eyes and saw the old Corsair.
 Rhododendron strangled the fuselage, and what the vines […]

 The hardest thing about writing isn’t writing.
-It’s what comes after you finish.
-And by that, I don’t mean editing, for writing is re-writing, and I probably enjoy going through a manuscript a few times even more than I do the first rough draft.
+It’s what comes after I finish.
+And by that, I don’t mean editing, since writing is re-writing, and I probably enjoy going through a manuscript a few times even more than I do the first rough draft.
 No, what I’m talking about is the feedback, or lack thereof.

 Some days I think that with all this time on the planet, I should be farther along than I am.
 I think if I had 10 times as much money and success, my ego would still be telling me that I need more, want more, should have more.

 I still tell myself that […]

 I’d like to write about writing today.
 Actually, I’d rather not, but I must expiate me pain.
 I’ve been writing now for, oh, since about 7th grade when I wrote a parody on an old Mennen Skin Bracer commercial, with a disembodied hand that slowly crawled up a man’s lapel and then slapped him and […]